 Ongoing pelvic pain affects women and men, draining their energy, interfering with daily life, and taking a toll on their relationships.
-Kiarash Michel, MD, and his team of board-certified urology experts at Comprehensive Urology in the Beverly Grove neighborhood of Los Angeles, California, have helped many patients overcome pelvic pain and regain optimal health.
-They offer advanced diagnostics and numerous treatments that they customize to meet your needs.
-Don’t ignore pelvic pain, call the office to schedule an appointment or book online today.
+Kiarash Michel, MD, and his team of board-certified urology experts at Comprehensive Urology in the Beverly Grove neighborhood of Los Angeles, California, have helped many patients overcome the pain, including prostatitis, and regain optimal health.
+They offer advanced diagnostics and numerous treatments to discover the cause of your pain.
+Don’t ignore your pain, call the office to schedule an appointment or book online today.

-Many people associate pelvic pain with women’s reproductive health and gynecological problems.
-But pelvic pain affects men and women because it arises from all the organs and structures in your lower abdomen, including your gastrointestinal and urinary tracts.
+Many people associate pain with women’s reproductive health and gynecological problems but this kind of pain affects both men and women because it arises from all the organs and structures in your lower abdomen, including your gastrointestinal and urinary tracts.

-Pelvic pain in men most often develops due to prostatitis.
-Non-gynecologic pelvic pain in women typically arises from interstitial cystitis.
-Both men and women can have pelvic pain from urinary tract infections and gastrointestinal problems such as irritable bowel syndrome.
+Pain in the pelvis area in men most often develops due to prostatitis.
+Meanwhile, non-gynecologic pelvic pain in women typically arises from interstitial cystitis.
+Additionally, both men and women can have pelvic pain from urinary tract infections and gastrointestinal problems such as irritable bowel syndrome.

 Prostatitis occurs when you have an inflamed and swollen prostate gland.
 This condition may develop from a bacterial infection, an injury, or damage to the nerves that supply the prostate.

 When you have prostatitis, you’ll experience symptoms such as: